smilight/mxgraph-js/MIGRATION.md

 - A new build pipeline compiles the TypeScript wrappers to `dist/` and bundles the legacy sources from `javascript/src/js` into `dist/resources/mxgraph.js`, alongside images/css/resource text files.
 - The npm package now ships only `dist/`, `README.md`, and `LICENSE` via the `files` allowlist; docs/examples stay out of the tarball.
 - TypeScript declaration files are emitted for every public entrypoint.
+- Added per-symbol entrypoints (e.g. `mxgraph-js/mxCellHighlight`) that forward pure bindings for better tree-shaking.
+- Per-symbol entrypoints and core shims are auto-generated from the legacy `javascript/src/js/**` sources during `npm run build`/`prepare` (also on git installs).

 ## Migration guide
 1. Update imports to ESM: